 Russia has banned VPNs, and Ed Snowden's not happy.

-Today's issue includes events affecting Australia, China, European Union, Malaysia, Netherlands, Qatar, Russia, Saudi Arabia, Solomon Islands, United Kingdom, United States
+Today's issue includes events affecting Australia, China, European Union, Malaysia, Netherlands, Qatar, Russia, Saudi Arabia, Solomon Islands, United Kingdom, and United States.

 The future of an open, secure, and resilient internet is anything but certain.
 CFR’s Digital and Cyberspace Policy program cuts through the rhetoric to help you understand the politics of cyberspace.
 Through their “Net Politics” blog, reports, briefings, and interactive tools, the program’s leading cyber experts analyze the emerging global rules of cyberspace.
 Subscribe to their bimonthly newsletter to get their insights in your inbox.